DaGuanYuan/A2RCAlgorithm-WORDAlgorithm/README.md

 ![image](https://user-images.githubusercontent.com/40145471/129460549-a58cbb2d-4f64-48a3-97a2-d2c0d492ce26.png)

 #### Synthesised Pattern Obtained by A2RC Algorithm for Uniform Linear Array(ULAs)
-Considering that the A2RC algorithm multi-point control model stipulates that the mainlobe should be synthesized first, we apply the A2RC algorithm multi-point control algorithm to the mainlobe area, as shown in the figure below.
+Considering that the A2RC algorithm multi-point control model stipulates that the mainlobe should be synthesized first, we apply the A2RC multi-point control algorithm to the mainlobe area, as shown in the figure below.

 ![image](https://user-images.githubusercontent.com/40145471/129460379-4a6d3823-4b9f-4ef5-a8d1-90044a00ca7a.png)

 As mentioned, the mainlobe width usually adopts the 3dB bandwidth of the original beam pattern.
 As shown in the figure above, Δθ<sup>3dB</sup> is about 17.2°, and the main lobe is located in [-48.60°, -41.06°] and [41.06°, 48.60°] (marked in the figure).
 It can be seen from the figure that the main lobe ripple is controlled within 1dB through repeated iterations of the A2RC algorithm.

-Subsequently, we control the side lobes based on the results of the mainlobe control.
+Subsequently, we control the sidelobes based on the results of the mainlobe control.
 Considering that the mainlobe area may change when the side lobes are adjusted, we will continue to adapt both the mainlobes and sidelobes until meeting the final requirements.

 ![image](https://user-images.githubusercontent.com/40145471/129460385-05388527-ebe7-4c74-a52d-a484ecc13665.png)